ahmadshaugi81/f5-cis-and-nginx-kic-demo/nginx-kic-use-cases/README.md

     </br>

 ### JWT Authentication Scenario
-This use case shows how to enforce JWT authentication at the Nginx Plus KIC level.
-It will show how Nginx Plus KIC will inspect request to check it's authentication header, pass every authenticated request, and reject the unauthorized access.
+This use case shows how to enforce JWT authentication at the Nginx Plus Ingress Controller level.
+It will show how Nginx Plus Ingress Controller will inspect request to check it's authentication header, pass every authenticated request, and reject the unauthorized access.

 1. Simulate unauthorized request without token
     ```